dwvisser/knoxccl/README.md

 * develop - Build JS/CSS, including service-worker.js, with fewer optimizations for easier
   debugging.
 * build - Same as 'develop', but optimizing for deployment.
-* deploy - Runs `./sync-s3.sh` to sync `dist` folder with the AWS S3 bucket (more info below).
+* deploy - Prints a message about how to deploy.
+We're using AWS Amplify, pointed at the `master` branch on AWS CodeCommit, so any push to that branch results in a build in AWS, with deploy to the Amplify CDN upon successful build.
 * serve - Launches a local static content web server from the `dist/` folder.

-NOTE: `serve` will set the current working directory (CWD) to be the `/dist` subfolder.

 There are also these additional targets:

 * start - launches the WebPack dev server for local browsing/testing
 * watch - invokes `webpack --watch` for automatic rebuilding during editing

-WARNING: `start` and `watch` aren't yet trustworthy.
+WARNING: `npm run start` and `npm run watch` aren't yet trustworthy.
 They don't appear to do the Workbox step.
-At present, I trust explicit `build` or `deploy` followed by `serve`, which is a more trustworthy test of the website as it will be served from AWS.
+At present, I trust explicit `npm run build` or `npm run develop` followed by `npm run serve`, which is a more trustworthy test of the website as it will be served from AWS.

+## Making Changes

+In general, work in feature branches, or the `develop` branch.
+The `master` branch is special.
+Whenever changes are pushed to `master` on the AWS CodeCommit repository, a new version of the website is build on AWS infrastructure, and deployed to the AWS Amplify CDN (if build was successful).

 ## Building and Deploying